-The TIMER function has to be active (jumper on 3, see Fig. 7) to programme time.
-Remove the relay module if you do not want to activate the relays.
+The TIMER function has to be active (jumper on 3, see Fig. 9) to programme time.
+Temporarily remove the channel selection jumper if you do not want to activate the relays.

-- Press key 1 on the transmitter and hold it down (on an already functioning transmitter) then, within 3 seconds, you must: - 2) Press the receiver key and hold it down - 3) Release the transmitter key. - 4) Release the receiver key after a time equivalent to the time you wish to programme (2.5 h max.)
+- 1) Press key 1 on the transmitter and hold it down (on an already functioning transmitter) then, within 3 seconds, you must: - 2) Press the receiver key and hold it down. - 3) Release the transmitter key. - 4) Release the receiver key after a time equivalent to the time you wish to programme (2.5 h max.)
 The time is now memorised and will not change unless it is programmed again.